antoniodesousa/login-form-app/README.md

 - GET from https://demo-api.now.sh/users

 ## Building
-To build the project, clone the repo to your local machine and in the terminal run `npm install`.
+To build the project, clone the repo to your local machine and in the terminal run `yarn`.

 ## Available Scripts